Transitioning Youth to Adulthood

 Youth typically will require 30-40 minutes to complete the CLSA.
 Their answers are available instantly for you to review with the youth in a strengths-based conversation that actively engages them in the process of developing their goals.

-DHS has created a short webinar for you to view that will explain the process of how to have your youth take the CLSA, and how to use the results of the assessment to continue to work with the youth on improving their life skills for chances of a more successful transition to adulthood.
-To view recording go to the DHS Service Training website: http://servicetraining.hs.iastate.edu/ .
+HHS has created a short webinar for you to view that will explain the process of how to have your youth take the CLSA, and how to use the results of the assessment to continue to work with the youth on improving their life skills for chances of a more successful transition to adulthood.
+To view recording go to the HHS Service Training website: http://servicetraining.hs.iastate.edu/ .
 Use the navigation bar at the top of the screen and go to Resources and scroll down to Webinars and then Click on Casey Life Skills Assessment for Providers.

 Please view the Instruction Sheet for easy reference when you have a youth that needs to complete the Assessment.